labex-labs/open-source-labs/git/30-seconds-of-git/lab-update-commit-message/step1.md

 Imagine you have just committed some changes to your Git repository, but you realize that you made a typo in the commit message.
 You want to correct the mistake without changing the actual changes you made.
 How can you do this?

-To demonstrate how to change the last commit's message, we will use the Git repository named `https://github.com/labex-labs/git-playground`.
 To demonstrate how to change the last commit's message, you will use the Git repository `git-playground` from your GitHub account, which comes from a fork of `https://github.com/labex-labs/git-playground.git`.
 Follow these steps:

 1. Clone the repository to your local machine:
    ```